GoloisaNinja/bbi-Robot/README.md

 Startup Idea - ex. toxic glue mfg
 Starup Tag/Trigger word - ex.
 Facebook for cats!
 Attribute of Startup - ex.
 Innovation
 Javascript will contain a vast array of Bad Business Ideas, ex.
 Ski Trips with Bears.
-Using fun string methods and various algorithmic javascript functions (possibly regex), I will key in on user input tags and concept sentences to suggest a somewhat compatible Bad Business Idea.
+Using fun string methods and various algorithmic javascript functions along with RegEx, I will key in on user input tags and concept sentences to suggest a somewhat compatible Bad Business Idea.
 Or at the very least, one that has similar contextual wording.

 **Branches:**

-Master Branch contains fully minified versions of all files as well as optimised compressed jpg images I realise this can be very difficult to read and clone for your own uses Please note the Test branch - this branch contains most Master files AS WELL AS my original Refactored UnMinified HTML/CSS/JS/PHP files
+Master Branch contains fully minified versions of all files as well as optimised compressed jpg images I realise this can be very difficult to read and clone for your own uses Please have a glance at the Test branch - this branch contains most Master files AS WELL AS my original Refactored UnMinified HTML/CSS/JS/PHP files
-Test branch is much easier to read and parse what is happening I found my out-of-country super cheapskate host site to be somewhat slow on seconds to first byte being served and page load for index.html was over 15 seconds before all the optimisation efforts.
-Google's site speed test now confirms a page load of just 2.3 seconds, which is still slow considering this site really isn't that intense, but I'll take the improvements that optimisation provided.
+Test branch files are refactored and much easier to read and discern what is happening I found my server to be somewhat slow on seconds to first byte being served and page load for index.html was over 15 seconds before all the optimisation efforts.
+Google's page insights site speed test now confirms a page optimisation of 96% on mobile and 99% on desktop.
+GTMetric.com registers a score of 96% as well with a Yslow of 92%.
+Optimisation resources below:

 I used
 http://htmlcompressor.com/